Zero Carbon Homes - Achievable Today

 The energy used in dwellings accounts for more than a quarter of energy use and carbon dioxide emissions in the United Kingdom and Ireland.
 The amount of energy a home will need and the CO2 that it will produce each year can be calculated using SAP software and this allows architects to calculate the amount of renewable technologies that are required to offset the CO2 produced.

 To achieve a carbon neutral home, renewable technologies must be used to offset the CO2 produced from regulated energy use.
 The renewable technologies installed to produce on-site energy can vary depending on the circumstances, location of the property and the desired outcome.
-Solar PV or a wind turbine can be used to generate electricity, and when combined with the efficiency of a heat-pump can provide the space heating, hot water and electric lighting for the house.
+Solar PV (Solar Photo voltaic Panels) are widely used to generate on-site electricity, and when combined with the efficiency of a heat-pump can provide the space heating, hot water and electric lighting for the house.